Skip to main content

 Key factors for brand recommendations

-- Widespread mentions: Frequency matters.
-Brands discussed across many contexts — blog posts, forums, comparison articles, directories — build stronger signal in the training data.
+• Widespread mentions: Frequency matters.
+Brands discussed across many contexts, including blog posts, community forums, comparison articles, and directories, build stronger signal in the training data.

-- Bing indexing: Since ChatGPT's web search uses Bing, make sure your site is properly indexed in Bing Webmaster Tools, not just Google Search Console.
+• Bing indexing: Since ChatGPT's web search uses Bing, make sure your site is properly indexed in Bing Webmaster Tools as well as Google Search Console.

 Perplexity